 Essure: An additional method for women

-Although the method was less invasive, it generated controversy due to side effects in some patients, and its use has been discontinued in many countries.
-However, those who underwent the procedure should remain under medical supervision if they experience discomfort.
+essure It was an alternative method of sterilization for women that involved inserting a small coil into the fallopian tubes via hysteroscopy.
+This procedure did not require incisions, as the device was positioned using a camera through the vagina and cervix.
+Although the method was less invasive, it generated controversy due to side effects experienced by some patients, and its use has been discontinued in many countries.
+However, those who underwent this procedure should remain under medical supervision if they experience any discomfort.

 Which method to choose?